allenai/openpi-dataset/README.md

 ## Dataset

-Dataset files are available in JSON format.
+OpenPI Dataset files are available in JSON format.
 There are four files:
   - `id_question.jsonl`: each line is a json with an id, and the input sentence and its past sentences i.e., "x"
   - `id_question_metadata.jsonl`: the metadata corresponding to the question such as topic.
 Each line is a json with an id, and the metadata
   - `id_answers_metadata.jsonl`: each line is a json with an id, and the a list of answers i.e., "y"